anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 ### Step 5: Copy updated config file from local machine to Azure Blob Storage container

-Users can copy config file using UI or from azure command in similar way like in step 2 in the same container that was mounted to DBFS

-    - config/configs_income_azure_blob_mount.yaml
+Updated config file present under this in local machine - config/configs_income_azure_blob_mount.yaml

 This is the sample yaml configuration file which sets the argument for all functions for running anovos in Azure Databricks using Azure Bolb Storage Container

+Users can copy updated config file using UI or from azure command in similar way like in step 2 in the same container that was mounted to DBFS

 ### Step 6: Create a workflow script